Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Generalized Stationary Points

-We consider Problem \eqref{eq:startpro}, where $f: \mathbb R^n \to \mathbb R$ and $g: \mathbb R^n \to \mathbb R^m$ are assumed to be LC$^1$ on $\mathbb R^n$ throughout the paper.
-Note that we do not assume that problem (P) is feasible, let alone that it has a solution.
-Therefore we aim at deriving convergence results for both feasible and infeasible problems, in some suitable sense.
+Note that we do not assume that problem \eqref{eq:startpro} is feasible, let alone that it has a solution.
+Therefore, we aim at deriving convergence results for both feasible and infeasible problems, in some suitable sense.

-A general constrained problem (P) can be viewed as a combination of two problems: (i) the feasibility one, i.e., the problem of finding a feasible point; (ii) the problem of finding a local minimum point of the objective function over the feasible set.
-Even the former problem is a hard one, since it essentially requires to compute a global minimum of the generally nonconvex function expressing the violation of the constraints.
+A general constrained problem \eqref{eq:startpro} can be viewed as a combination of two problems: (i) the feasibility one, i.e., the problem of finding a feasible point; and (ii) the problem of finding a local minimum point of the objective function over the feasible set.
+Even just the former problem is a hard one, since it essentially requires computing a global minimum of the generally nonconvex function expressing the violation of the constraints.
 Consistently, we design our algorithm to converge to stationary solutions in a generalized sense, that is to points that either are stationary for \eqref{eq:startpro} or are infeasible and stationary for the following violation-of-the-constraints optimization problem: